 Suggested activities include:

-Day 2: Flight to Calama - Transfer to San Pedro de Atacama - Stargazing Tour
+Day 2: Transfer to San Pedro de Atacama & Stargazing Tour

 This morning, transfer from your hotel to the airport for your flight to the city of Calama, located in the far north of the country.
 Upon arrival, another driver will meet you for the hour-and-20-minute drive to the desert outpost of San Pedro de Atacama.
 This is the embarkation point for all excursions and adventures into the Atacama Desert.

-Day 3: Full-Day Atacama Desert Tour - Lagoons and Salt Flats
+Day 3: Full-Day Atacama Desert Tour, Lagoons & Salt Flats